Fernando San Emeterio

 Fernando San Emeterio Lara (born 1 January 1984) is a Spanish professional basketball coach and former player.
-He is currently working as an assistant coach for Valencia of the Spanish Liga ACB and the EuroLeague.
+He last worked as an assistant coach for Valencia of the Spanish Liga ACB and the EuroLeague.

 He was an All-EuroLeague First Team selection in 2011, as well as the ACB MVP the same year.

 Professional career

 San Emeterio began his professional career with Valladolid, during the 2001–02 season.
 In 2006, he joined Girona.
 In 2008, he moved to Baskonia.
 He was named the ACB MVP in 2011.
 In 2011, he signed a new four-year contract extension with Baskonia.
 On 30 June 2015, he parted ways with Baskonia.
 On 8 July 2015, he signed a two-year contract with Valencia Basket.
 San Emeterio signed a contract extension on 13 July 2020.

 Retirement

 On 1 July 2021 San Emeterio announced his retirement from professional basketball.

 Coaching career

 Following retirement, he has started his coaching career by becoming assistant coach for Valencia Basket of the Spanish Liga ACB.